metagraph-dev/metagraph/docs/user_guide/resolver.rst

 Usually, the default resolver is sufficient for most scripts using metagraph.
 However, it is also possible to create custom resolvers separate from the default resolver.
-This requires creating the resolver and registering plugins manually.
+This requires creating a Resolver and registering plugins manually.

 .. code-block:: python